 The towing eye must only be used for towing and not recovering the vehicle.

 Switch on ignition to release steering wheel lock and to permit operation of brake lights, horn and windscreen wiper.

+Open&Start system ▷ 22.
 Transmission in neutral.